The Evolution of the Opioid Crisis: 2000-2018

 As the number of opioid overdose deaths grew eight-fold between 2000 and 2018 – reaching 45,865 deaths in 2018 – the minutes between deaths fell correspondingly.
 By 2018 one person was dying of an opioid overdose every 11.5 minutes.

 Over this period, the crisis evolved in three well-documented waves.
 Initially, overdose deaths were predominantly linked to common prescription opioids, such as oxycodone and hydrocodone.
 By 2011, however, heroin was increasingly involved in overdose deaths, and beginning in 2014, there was an explosion in the number of deaths involving synthetic opioids such as fentanyl.
-Despite a levelling off in deaths involving prescription opioids and heroin in the since 2016, deaths involving synthetic opioids have continued to rise.
+Despite a leveling off in deaths involving prescription opioids and heroin in the since 2016, deaths involving synthetic opioids have continued to rise.
 Because a single death may involve multiple types of opioids, summing across the three categories in any year will overstate the total number of deaths in that year.

 These waves are also apparent when looking at temporal changes in the share of opioid deaths in a given year that involved each substance.
 At the beginning of the period, 65 percent of all opioid overdose deaths involved common prescription pain killers, but this figure had declined to 33 percent by 2018.
 Deaths involving heroin began playing a larger role in overdose deaths around 2011, before tailing off somewhat by 2018, only to be supplanted by the very significant rise in the involvement of synthetic opioids.
 By 2018, 68 percent of all opioid deaths involved a synthetic product.
 Again, since multiple substances may be involved in a single death, the percentages reflecting the share of total deaths involving each substance will sum to more than 100 percent in a given year.